KNK (band): 2016–2018: Debut with Knock, Japanese debut, Mix Nine and addition of Lee Dong-won

 On April 19, 2018, YNB Entertainment announced that KNK member Kim Youjin had been diagnosed with a panic disorder, and as a result of this, KNK would continue to promote temporarily as a 4-member group while Youjin focused on recovery.
 On April 28, 2018, YNB Entertainment announced on the official fancafe that members Kim Jihun, Jeong Inseong and Oh Heejun would release a digital single titled "한 끗 차이" at 6 p.m.
 KST the same day.
 On September 10, 2018, the members of KNK officially terminated their contracts with YNB Entertainment, but decided to stay together as a group excluding Kim Youjin, who left the group due to a panic disorder.
 An official has cited long-term managerial issues within YNB Entertainment as part of the reasons for the members leaving.
 On October 28, 2018, Member Park Seungjun announced he had changed his name to Park Seoham after his family was against him returning to his first name Park Gyeongbok.
 On December 19, 2018, a representative of KNK confirmed the group would be coming back with a new member, Lee Dongwon, and would be promoting as a 5-member group.
 On December 20, 2018, MyMusicTaste announced KNK would embark on a U.S. tour.
 The tour traveled to four cities, Los Angeles, Dallas, Chicago, and New York, from February 24 – March 3, 2019.

-2019–present: Lonely Night, KNK S/S Collection, KNK Airline, and member departures
+2019–2024: Lonely Night, KNK S/S Collection, KNK Airline, military service, departure and addition of new member

 On January 7, 2019, KNK released Lonely Night and made their first comeback featuring new member Lee Dongwon.
 "Lonely Night” is the title track to their third single album, which includes two other songs What do you think? and “Day by Day.”
 Heejun co-wrote the lyrics for the title track.
 Heejun and Jihun co-composed Day by Day.

 On June 19, 2019, MyMusicTaste announced KNK would embark on a European tour.
 The tour traveled to six cities, Berlin, Warsaw, London, Lisbon, Madrid and Paris from August 14–25, 2019.